 What I am going to do is go back to the general point that underlines Greene’s argument, because this is a theory that I believe is worth exploring.
 That is, some – perhaps several or even many – of the things that we currently identify as being problematic are caused by our own efforts to manage and control the journey of birth and of being born.
 These efforts may have been well-intended, but they can end up being counterproductive in that they can interfere with age-old processes that have evolved to help us be born successfully, healthily and with a healthy mother to continue to turn to for our needs.

-The solutions, I humbly suggest, are to slow or cease our acceptance of the notion that women’s and babies’ bodies fail so often and so spectacularly, and to be willing to think about how nature, evolution or whatever you believe in might have designed us to land on the earth with what we needed in the first place.
+The solution, I humbly suggest, is to slow or cease our acceptance of the notion that women’s and babies’ bodies fail so often and so spectacularly, and to be willing to think about how nature, evolution or whatever you believe in might have designed us to land on the earth with what we needed in the first place.
 Then, we can work out how to stop our unnecessary meddling and thus creating problems where none existed, while saving our skills, knowledge and expertise for those mums and babies who genuinely do have problems and actually need it.